uncenter/purr/README.md

 purr whiskerify <PATH> [-o | --output <PATH>]
 ```

 Whiskerify a file by replacing Catppuccin colors and names with Tera expressions.
-Prints the output or writes to the `--output` file path if passed.
+Prints the output or writes to the `--output` file path if given.

 ## License